 Described landmarks of Auckland Islands

 The remote Auckland Islands are seldom visited by tourists – tourist trips here are very expensive, islands are comparatively little known.
-The number of visitors is restricted by the nature conservation rules and most visitors see just Enderby Island.
+The number of visitors is restricted by nature conservation rules and most visitors see just Enderby Island.

 Video of Auckland Islands (Enderby Island)